relizaio/rearm-cli/README.md

 ### 12.2 Add Component

-The `oolong addcomponent` command creates a new component in the content directory.
+The `oolong add_component` command creates a new component in the content directory.
 It generates a component directory with a `component.yaml` file containing the component metadata.

 **Process:**
 1. Converts the component name to lowercase snake_case for the directory name